 Our Board of Directors adopted a dividend policy pursuant to which we make quarterly cash dividends to holders of Subordinate Voting Shares and multiple voting shares of FirstService (the "Multiple Voting Shares", and together with the Subordinate Voting Shares, the "Common Shares") of record at the close of business on the last business day of each calendar quarter.
-The quarterly dividend was initially set at US\$0.10 per Common Share (a rate of US\$0.40 per annum).
-We commenced paying the quarterly Common Share dividend under the dividend policy effective for the quarter ended June 30, 2015.
-In February 2017, our Board of Directors determined that, commencing with the quarter ended March 31, 2017, the quarterly dividend will be US\$0.1225 per Common Share (a rate of US\$0.49 per annum).
+The quarterly dividend post-Spin-off during 2015 was set at US\$0.10 per Common Share (a rate of US\$0.40 per annum), which was increased during 2016 to US\$0.11 per Common Share (a rate of US\$0.49 per annum).
+In February 2018, our Board of Directors determined that, commencing with the quarter ended March 31, 2018, the quarterly dividend will be US\$0.135 per Common Share (a rate of US\$0.54 per annum).
 Each quarterly dividend is paid within 30 days after the record date.
 For the purposes of the Income Tax Act (Canada) and any similar provincial legislation, all dividends on the Common Shares will be eligible dividends unless indicated otherwise.